c88032111/solc/docs/types.rst

 Operators Involving LValues
 ===========================

-If ``a`` is an LValue (i.e. a variable or somehting that can be assigned to), the following operators are available as shorthands:
+If ``a`` is an LValue (i.e. a variable or something that can be assigned to), the following operators are available as shorthands:

 ``a += e`` is equivalent to ``a = a + e``.
 The operators ``-=``, ``*=``, ``/=``, ``%=``, ``a |=``, ``&=`` and ``^=`` are defined accordingly. ``a++`` and ``a--`` are equivalent to ``a += 1`` / ``a -= 1`` but the expression itself still has the previous value of ``a``.
 In contrast, ``--a`` and ``++a`` have the same effect on ``a`` but return the value after the change.